techstormteam/12-vision-connect-ios-linphone/submodules/externals/openh264/README.md

 See the issue tracker on https://github.com/cisco/openh264/issues
 - Encoder errors when resolution exceeds 3840x2160
 - Encoder errors when compressed frame size exceeds half uncompressed size
-- Encoder does not support QP < 10 encoding
-- Encoder does not support slice number > 35 encoding
-- The result of float-point calculation in rate control will be affected by preciseness of double-typed variable on different platform
 - Decoder errors when compressed frame size exceeds 1MB
 - Encoder RC requires frame skipping to be enabled to hit the target bitrate, if frame skipping is disabled the target bitrate may be exceeded